ReSurfEMG/ReSurfEMG/README.md

-### Hi there 👋 We are currently moving from a different repository, so our present state is temporary.
+### Hi there 👋 We are currently moving from a different repository, so our present state (which may include a few bugs)  is temporary.

 Nonetheless, this is the home of ReSurfEMG.
 Stay tuned.